wordofwarning/wordofwarning.org/current/2016-divergency/index.md

 Venue (Z-arts) Tel: 0161 232 6089

 #### Access Information
-Age advisory: primarily an adult event, may contain content not suitable for under 18s — Installation TBC; Tabletop Triple Bill TBC; Late Double Bill TBC.
+Divergency is primarily an adult-focussed event, some works will not be suitable for younger viewers (i.e. under 18s).
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.

 #### Credits
 Divergency is an onging artist development programme supported by [hÅb](/hab) + <a href="http://stunlive.com" target="_blank">STUN</a>; supported using public funding by the National Lottery through Arts Council England. | Header image: Chanje Kunda
-<a href="http://divergencymcr.posthaven.com" target="_blank">divergencymcr.posthaven.com/</a> | <a href="http://twitter.com/hashtag/Divergency" target="_blank">#Divergency</a>
+<a href="http://divergencymcr.posthaven.com" target="_blank">divergencymcr.posthaven.com</a> | <a href="http://twitter.com/hashtag/Divergency" target="_blank">#Divergency</a>